-SECTION 9: IMPLEMENTATION/FURTHER CONSIDERATIONS 43.
-We shall consider fully all feedback and answers received in relation to the draft Regulations and the draft Fitness and Probity Standards.
-We shall publish the final Regulations and Standards by 1 September 2011.
-44. We propose to implement the new test with immediate effect from 1 September 2011.
-It is possible for firms to have a full list of PCFs and CFs in place by 1 September when the Central Bank is only committing to have the regulations in place by that date.
-A lead-time will be required following the publication of the final regulations before companies can apply the standards.
-45. Depending on responses to the consultation, we may also publish non statutory guidance on the Regulations and/or Standards.
+- 43. We shall consider fully all feedback and answers received in relation to the draft Regulations and the draft Fitness and Probity Standards.
+We shall publish the final Regulations and Standards by 1 September 2011. - 44.
+We propose to implement the new test with immediate effect from 1 September 2011. - 45.
+Depending on responses to the consultation, we may also publish non statutory guidance on the Regulations and/or Standards.